-Mary in the Lutheran tradition e Carmelite Order is dedicated to the Virgin Mary, and of course the Lossenham establishment is called St Mary's Priory.
-But the role of Mary varies between different Christian traditions, and so here is a short planation of her position in the Lutheran churches - we hope to follow up with other views in coming is 空 In general, saints do not figure in Lutheran faith.
+Mary in the Lutheran tradition The Carmelite Order is dedicated to the Virgin Mary, and of course the Lossenham establishment is called St Mary's Priory.
+But the role of Mary varies between different Christian traditions, and so here is a short explanation of her position in the Lutheran churches - we hope to follow up with other views in coming issues.
+In general, saints do not figure in Lutheran faith.
 They are considered good people who may be worthy of remembrance and perhaps role models, but are not referred to in liturgy or prayers.
 Indeed, a major point of the Reformation was the ban on "saint worship".
-This is because any form of serious devotion to a saint would be a breach of the First Commandment A Catholic might say they are only asking the soints for intercessionary prayer, not worshipping them, so the First Commandment is safe.
+This is because any form of serious devotion to a saint would be a breach of the First Commandment.
+A Catholic might say they are only asking the saints for intercessionary prayer, not worshipping them, so the First Commandment is safe.
 However, a Lutheran would disagree.
-First, every individual commander to be and the soft and the soft of must make their own, direct relationship with God, and the only possible intercedent is Jesus Christ.
+First, every individual must make their own, direct relationship with God, and the only possible intercedent is Jesus Christ.
 Second, salvation is only possible through faith in Our Saviour and the unfathomable grace of God.
-And finally, saints are just people, so they cannot intercede with God - like everybody else, they will be resurrected on the Day of Judgment and sorted into righteous and wicked, and by the will be too late.
+And finally, saints are just people, so they cannot intercede with God - like everybody else, they will be resurrected on the Day of Judgment and sorted into righteous and wicked, and by then it will be too late.

-Mary is acknowledged to be the mother of Jesus, and also, as a virgin giving birth, an example of God's power to make miracles happen.
+Wittenberg, the door where Luther nailed his theses Mary is acknowledged to be the mother of Jesus, and also, as a virgin giving birth, an example of God's power to make miracles happen.
 But that's about it - she is special in those respects, but otherwise just a human being.
-Dates for the Diary September 2022 Saturday 3rd: Lossenham Priory Study Day at Lossenham Farm, 10am - 4pm Saturday 3rd to Friday 16th: Excavation at Lossenhan Saturday 24th: Lossenham Project Update, St. Peter's Church, Newenden, 7.30pm October 2022 Thursday 13th and Friday 14th: Excavation at Lossenham Monday 17th to Friday 21st, Sunday 23rd to Friday 28th: Excavation at Lossenham (Note: th are subject to weather conditions.)
+Dates for the Diary September 2022 Saturday 3rd: Lossenham Priory Study Day at Lossenham Farm, 10am - 4pm Saturday 3rd to Friday 16th: Excavation at Lossenham Saturday 24th: Lossenham Project Update, St.Peter's Church, Newenden, 7.30pm Thursday 29th and Friday 30th: Excavation at Lossenham October 2022 Thursday 13th and Friday 14th: Excavation at Lossenham Monday 17th to Friday 21st, Sunday 23rd to Friday 28th: Excavation at Lossenham (Note: these excavation dates are subject to weather conditions.)